Bradwell, Milton Keynes

-Bradwell is an ancient village and modern district in Milton Keynes, Buckinghamshire, England, situated approximately 1 mi north-west of Central Milton Keynes.
-It has also given its name to a modern civil parish that is part of the City of Milton Keynes.
-The village was adjacent to Bradwell Abbey, a Benedictine priory, founded in 1155 and dissolved in about 1540, but the abbey and its immediate environs were always a separate ecclesiastical parish.
+Bradwell is an ancient village, modern neighbourhood and civil parish in Milton Keynes, Buckinghamshire, England, situated approximately 1 mi north-west of Central Milton Keynes.
+The civil parish includes Bradwell Abbey, a former Benedictine priory, which was founded in 1155 and dissolved in about 1540, but the abbey and its immediate environs were always a separate ecclesiastical parish.

 The village name is an Old English language word and means broad spring.
 In the Domesday Book of 1086 the village was recorded as Bradewelle.

-There was an YHA youth hostel in the village (near the church and Bradwell Bury), at : the YHA closed it during the COVID-19 pandemic and terminated its lease in 2021.
+There was a YHA youth hostel in the village (near the church and Bradwell Bury): the YHA closed it during the COVID-19 pandemic and terminated its lease in 2021.

 Civil parish

 The parish of Bradwell consists of the Bradwell village grid square, along with Bradwell Abbey, Heelands, Rooksley, and Bradwell Common.
-The parish had a population of 9,657 according to the 2011 census.
+The parish had a population of 9,662 according to the 2021 census.
 The parish is bounded by the railway line or the A5 to the west, Monks Way to the north, Portway to the east, and Dansteed Way to the south.

 St. Lawrence's Church is a Grade II*-listed building, dating from the 13th century, and receiving its first vicar in 1223.
 It is believed to contain the oldest change ringing bells still in use, two of which were cast in 1297 by Michael de Wymbish of London.

 Adjoining the sports field is the Bradwell Conservation Area, which is centered on St Lawrence's Field and is administered by the parish council as a nature conservation area.

 On Vicarage Road is the Bradwell Memorial Hall, built as the village's war memorial after World War I.

 On Primrose Road is King George's Field in memorial to King George V with a children's play area.